 Fix 4 – Change your computer’s power plan

 Windows set your computer to the Balanced power plan by default.
-There’s no problem with this option, but if you’ve constantly run into decreased gaming performance, such as FPS drops, you should adjust the power settings.
+There’s no problem with this option, but if you constantly run into the decreased gaming performance like FPS drops, you should adjust the power settings.

 1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run box.
 Then, type control in the field and click OK.